Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22

 \subsection{Filter polarimetry with FORS2}

-In addition to spectropolarimetry, FORS2 was also used to obtain broadband polarimetric measurements, using the R\_special and v\_high filters.
+In addition to spectropolarimetry, the FORS2 instrument on the ESO VLT was also used to obtain broadband polarimetric measurements, using the R\_special and v\_high filters (see Table~\ref{tab:Filters}).
+These filter polarimetric observations spanned from 2025-09-22 03:40 UT (phase angle $32.20^\circ$) to 2025-09-28 04:05 UT (phase angle $24.17^\circ$).
+See table~\ref{tab:ObservingLog} for more details.
 The instrument position angle was aligned to the direction perpendicular to the scattering plane.
 We measured only the reduced $Q/I$ parameter, setting the retarder waveplate to position angles 0, 45, 90, $135^\circ$; observations at the intermediate angles 22.5, 67.5, 112.5 and $157.5^\circ$ were skipped, as in a reference system aligned with the scattering plane, the $U/I$ parameter is zero for symmetry reasons.
 Data were reduced as described by \citet{Bagetal16} and \citet{Bagetal23}.